dustinpfister/game-framework-clucker/demos/chicken-cooker-weapons/README.md

 ### Fixed a Bug with the XP system in utils ( 0.5.31 )

 When using the XP system for the first time when working out some upgrades for this demo I found a bug in the XP System of the utils module.
-The cause of the bug was just a few carless mistakes when calling some internal methods, and not passing a delta next value when doing so.
+The cause of the bug was just a few careless mistakes when calling some internal methods, and not passing a delta next value when doing so.

 ```js
 // Basic experience point system methods